Forming a Limited Liability Company (LLC) in New York is an easy process, but it involves a few steps.

 Are New York LLCs required to file an annual report

-New York LLCs are required to file a biennial reporting every two years.
+New York LLCs are required to file a biennial report every two years.
 The fee is $9

 What do I need to do to publicize my new LLC?